-One of the reasons that non-native speakers struggle to sound natural in English is that they have trouble hearing the natural rhythm of the language.
+One of the reasons that people struggle to sound natural in English is that they have trouble hearing the natural rhythm of the language.

 A key element of producing the natural rhythm of English is word stress.

-In my series on vocabulary, I emphasize that word stress is the very first thing you should pay attention to when learning new words.
+In fact, word stress is the very first thing you should pay attention to when learning new words.

 Word stress is essential for pronouncing words correctly and speaking more clearly.